tagazok/my-workshops/static-web-apps/tutorial.md

 ```javascript
 const database = client.db("YOUR-DB-NAME");
 ```
-Replace `YOUR-DB-NAME` but the name you entered when you created your database.
+Replace `YOUR-DB-NAME` by the name you entered when you created your database.

 Then, just query the document where the userId property is the same as the userId sent in the headers when your function is called
 ```javascript